sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 See the official OBS [Beginnerʼs Guide](https://openbuildservice.org/help/manuals/obs-user-guide/art-obs-bg) for an introduction to OBS in general.

-## Creating an OBS Package

-Click "Create Package" in your project if using the Web Interface, or `osc mkpac mypackage` if using `osc`.
+Click "Create Package" in your project if using the Web Interface, or `osc mkpac mypackage` if using `osc` to get started.

 ## Adding the sources